 In response to the coronavirus pandemic, Arcadia University developed an All-Modes Ready plan to continue providing quality academic and social experiences for students.
-On Aug.
-3, the University announced it was shifting to a fully online semester for Fall 2020.
+Arcadia is offering undergraduate and graduate supplemental programming opportunities in spring 2021 that connect with some of our courses and academic programs.

 About All-Modes Ready